leap71/leap71.github.io/coding-for-engineers/4-classes.md

 Console.WriteLine(oLinsCar.strName());
 ```

-The output will be`Poor anonymous car` Because, that's the default value for the name.
+The output will be `Poor anonymous car` Because, that's the default value for the name.
 We should change that.

 Remember that constructors are just functions, and functions can have parameters.
-And we actually did add parameters to our constructor.
+And we actually did add parameters to our constructor (but they had default values, so we did not need to provide them).

 So let's test this out:

 ```c#
 using CSForEngineers;